HighStakesSwitzerland/IBC-Client-Monitor/README.md

-A Python class to retrieve and check the status of IBC clients on a chain and its counterpart.
+A discord bot that monitors the status of IBC channels, and the balances of the relayer wallets.

 - Alerts are sent to a configurable Discord channel, mentioning roles/people or not, when the last update of a client happened more than 80% of its trusting period.
 - E.g. if the trusting period is 51800 seconds and the last update (manual update or simply a processed IBC transaction) occurred over 41440 seconds ago.
 It means that in 10360 seconds the client will expire, therefore one should manually update it.
+- Wallet balances alerts are sent when the balance is below the configured threshold (in `config.py`)

 - Requires the Discord python module, install with `python3 -m pip install discord`.
 Other packages are present by default.